Vicki's Reading List

 Fashionopolis by Dana Thomas

-This book is a great read, as a document, both past and current events and details what is wrong with the fashion industry in terms of capitalism and consumerism from the authors own experiences.
+This book is a great read, as it documents both past and current events, and details what is wrong with the fashion industry in terms of capitalism and consumerism from the authors own experiences.
 And is really food for thought on how we as a society consume clothing.

 Worn by Sophia Tannhaüser and Fabric by Viktoriia Finley